Marysville Pilchuck High School: History

 MPHS is a combination of two local schools.
 The first high school in Marysville was called Marysville High School.
 To relieve overcrowding there, Pilchuck High School opened on September 8, 1970, although it was still under construction when it opened.
 Later the two student populations were combined and additions made to create one large high school called Marysville-Pilchuck High School.
 In 2007 the student population peaked at over 2,500.
 The original high school building was adapted for use as the city's junior high school and now operates as Totem Middle School.

 As of 2018, the school served 1,274 students in grades 9-12.

 Four academies previously at the high school: Academy of Construction and Engineering, Bio-Med Academy, International School of Communications, and School for the Entrepreneur, were relocated to the newly constructed Marysville Getchell High School, which opened in 2010.

 School days are organized into six periods.
-MPHS boasts the largest indoor swimming pool in Snohomish County and is a popular destination for high school indoor water sports fans.

 2014 school shooting

 On October 24, 2014, the high school was the location of a school shooting.
 Four students were killed and a fifth was seriously injured.
-The gunman, a freshman at the school, died from a self-inflicted gunshot wound.
+The gunman, a student at the school, died from a self-inflicted gunshot wound.